The Nature Pavilion

 - Benches, trash cans, doggie waste stations

 Permanent art installations are unfolding through a beautiful partnership with the Lancaster County Council of the Arts.
-All art will point visitors towards our mutual mission of highlighting the beauty of our natural resources here in our local region.
-Find our most recent public art installations commissioned by the LCCA at the Woodland Drive tunnel underpass (by muralist Amiri Farris), the Gillsbrook Drive tunnel underpass (by muralist Alex Osborn), and two Paws on Parade sculptures by the Barr Street Trailhead.
+All public art on the Greenway points visitors towards our mutual mission of highlighting the beauty of our natural resources here in our local region.
+Find our most recent public art installations commissioned by the LCCA at the Woodland Drive tunnel underpass (by muralist Amiri Farris), the Gillsbrook Drive tunnel underpass (by muralist Alex Osborn), two artfully painted raised manhole covers near the Nature Pavilion, and two Paws on Parade sculptures by the Barr Street Trailhead.

 Neighborhood & Downtown Access Points

-These access points are designed to connect neighbors to local businesses, schools, and downtown.
+Neighborhood access points are designed to connect residents to local businesses, schools, and downtown via the trail system.
 They do not feature public parking.

 Accessible for All Abilities